This is the multi-page printable view of this section. Click here to print.

 4.1 - Update tasks

-To update a task, select the task.
-Press the update button to write updates to storage.
+To update a task, select it and press the update button to write changes to storage.

 5 - Synchronize data